 ServeFiling

 At approximately the same time a Filing Assembly MDE submits the filing to the court, the Filing Assembly MDE MAY serve one or more entire filings, each as a filing:FilingMessage, to other parties in the case by invoking the ServeFiling operation on the Service MDE associated with the service recipient.
 This operation MUST NOT be used to serve parties in a new case or to persons or organizations that have not yet been made party to the case.
 The ServeFiling operation responds synchronously with cbrn:MessageStatus that acknowledges that the message will be delivered to the service recipient or with an error.

+The ServeFiling operation MAY include multiple filing:FilingMessage messages as defined in Section 6.1.4.

 If the court hosts a hub Service MDE, the Filing Assembly MDE MAY invoke the hub Service MDE’s ServeFiling operation.
 The hub Service MDE MUST then broadcast the message by invoking the ServeFiling operation on each individual Service MDEs and responding synchronously with a single cbrn:MessageStatus to the Filing Assembly MDE, conveying the results of each individual service transaction.